stefanoborini/book-modelviewcontroller/01_from_smartui_to_traditional_mvc/05_model.md

 process.
 FIXME: Clarify that this is an active model, and we will examine a variation (passive) later on.
 FIXME: clarify that an active model allows notifications regardless of the source of the change
+FIXME: Scriptability.
+Modification of the model programmatically can enable scripting.